Taaaaab/ai-tour-guide/README.md

 **Tech used:** React, Vite, Chakra UI, OpenAI, Google Maps JavaScript API

 Began with Traversy Media's keyword extractor as inspiration.
 Created components using Chakra UI with header, footer, text area and button.
 Setup API using OpenAI's davinci-003 for text.
 API call made with user's input location which returns list of things to do in a modal.
-Then, Google Map's JavaScript API is loaded below list with a search map of the results.
+Then, Google Maps JavaScript API is loaded below list with a search map of the results.
 Additionally, a project to practice using Chakra UI with React.

 ## Optimizations